bamlab/dev-standards/project-standards/technical-agility/under-15-minutes-project-installation.s.md

-# [Standard] This week, a member of the technical team destroyed his project environment and re-installed everything under 15minutes
+# [Standard] This week, a member of the technical team destroyed their project environment and re-installed everything under 15minutes

 ## Owner: *TBD*